-For dogs, losing their sense of smell would be much more detrimental, as it’s vital to how they experience the world around them.
-A dog’s sense of smell is so sensitive and powerful that dogs are used to detect diseases like diabetes and cancer and help law enforcement and military sniff out narcotics and bombs.
+A dog’s sense of smell is vital to how they experience the world around them.
+This sense of smell is so sensitive and powerful that dogs are used to detect diseases like diabetes and cancer and help law enforcement and military sniff out narcotics and bombs.

 5 Interesting Dog Nose Facts

 There’s a lot that the average pet parent doesn’t know about their dog’s nose and sense of smell.
 Here are some of the most interesting things about your pup’s sniffer.

 A dog’s nose is more intricate than it seems.
 The nose of a dog is a very complex structure, but we can only see a tiny bit of it.
 The outer, visible part of a dog’s nose consists of the nasal planum, the black or pink fleshy part of the nose, and the nostrils.
 When a dog inhales, the air flows into their nostrils and enters the nasal cavity, which consists of the nasal turbinates, scrolls of tissue that are lined by scent receptors.

 The length matters.
 The length of a dog’s muzzle or snout is one of the reasons why dogs are expert smellers as this length gives more surface area for scent detecting tissues.

 Dogs have special scent-processing centers.
 When a dog sniffs, the scents detected are transmitted to the olfactory bulb of the brain, an area of the brain dedicated to scent detection and processing.
 Dogs also possess an organ for detecting pheromones, called the vomeronasal organ.